ppericard/virtual-life-ai/README.md

 ## Project Vision

-VirtualLife aims to create a flexible framework capable of simulating scenarios ranging from Conway's Game of Life to complex ecological systems featuring predator-prey relationships, mutualism, and other emergent behaviors.
+VirtualLife aims to create a flexible framework capable of simulating scenarios ranging from simple predator-prey ecosystems to complex ecological systems featuring mutualism, territorial behaviors, and other emergent phenomena.

 ## Key Features